20 Engaging Activities for People With Dementia at Home

 Technology-based dementia activities for seniors

 Technology use has wide-reaching health and safety benefits for seniors.
-Immersive tech can also provide mind-stimulating activities for Alzheimer’s patients and those with dementia.
+Immersive tech can also provide mind-stimulating activities for people with dementia at home.

 Explore the world with live cams Zoos, nature preserves, and aquariums around the world offer Internet livestreams for animal lovers.
 Many art museums, like the Louvre in Paris, offer continuous live tours of their galleries.
-If your loved one enjoyed traveling, global monuments like the ancient pyramids of Egypt offer video streams as well.
 Since it constantly changes, live camera footage can provide visual stimulation to otherwise house-bound seniors with dementia.

 Claire Samuels is a content writer at A Place for Mom.
 She worked with senior living communities throughout the Midwest before pivoting to writing.
 She’s passionate about sharing ways of living well at any age.